xlt-xau-xef-x0d/Baby-DefaulT/README.md

 # Baby-DefaulT
-|En : A very simple challenge to start reverse-engineering
+| Very easy reversing challenge to introduce reverse-engineering

 ### Easy Challenge coded in nasm (yes) to start introduction to reverse-engineering 👨‍💻